• Skip to primary navigation

 With a long history dating back to Roman times, Spanish olive oil is one of the best.

-Spaniards take immense pride in their olive groves, which cover vast landscapes.
+Spaniards take immense pride in their olive groves, which cover vast fields.

-Mild Mediterranean climate and fertile soil enhance flavor profile.
+Mild Mediterranean climate and fertile soil enhance flavor.

 One unique aspect of Spanish olive oil lies in its range of varieties.

-From delicate and fruity Arbequina to robust and peppery Picual, each type adds its own characteristics.
+From delicate and fruity Arbequina to strong and peppery Picual, each type adds its own characteristics.

 This diversity allows for endless culinary possibilities, as different oils can complement specific dishes or enhance certain flavors.